Skip to main content

 In the “Dracula” novel, when Count Dracula is feeding on Lucy Westenra, and she begins her degeneration into vampirism, she writes on her diary: “Oh, the terrible struggle that I have had against sleep so often of late; the pain of the sleeplessness, or the pain of the fear of sleep, and with such unknown horror as it has for me!
 How blessed are some people, whose lives have no fears, no dreads; to whom sleep is a blessing that comes nightly, and brings nothing but sweet dreams.”
 Like her cinematic counterparts, Lucy, in the book, is also plagued by dreadful dreams and nightmares, connected to Count Dracula.

 In Robert Eggers' adaptation, these "nightmares" are interpreted, as mentioned above, within the context of Victorian social anxieties when it comes to sex, and, mostly, female sexuality.
 Ellen's dreams are erotic and passionate, related to Count Orlok ("Your passion is bound to me"; "You could never please me as he could").
 And, as Simon McBurney (who plays Herr Knock) has said, it's also connected to Jungian interpretations of dreams: "So the film is both an action film and a horror film, but it’s also a metaphor for the shadow of our souls.
 So, in our dreams, our dreams are ourselves.
 You know when you have a dream, and you have the Queen in it or some terrible dark thing, that is not something outside of you, that is you. […] You get to see your shadow in your dreams.
 And this is kind of, you know, the absolute classic dream, really.
 Or nightmare."
-As Ellen asks Professor Von Franz: "My dreams grow darker.
+As Ellen asks Professor Von Franz, the "Proto-Jungian" character: "My dreams grow darker.
 Does evil come from within us, or from beyond?"
-Only "evil" in this tale is a metaphor for sexuality (mostly female), due to the Victorian setting.
+This topic is further explored in another post, about Ellen's dreams as Count Orlok is on his way to Wisburg.

 In the 1979 version, when Lucy awakes from her nightmare, Jonathan comforts her, and joins her in bed, embracing her in her sleep.
 In Robert Eggers adaptation, like in the 1922 original, Thomas is getting dressed to leave for his day's work, but his reaction is similar to 1979 Jonathan.